 Chemistry and Physics

-For the nanofabrication manufacturing technology concentration in the Chemistry and Physics programs, 24 credits of electives are replaced with an 18-credit capstone semester and 6 credits of upper-level nanofabrication-related electives or internship.
-The capstone semester is spent at the nanofabrication facility located in the Research Park of the Pennsylvania State University.
+For the nanofabrication manufacturing technology concentration in the chemistry and physics programs, 24 credits of electives are replaced with an 18-credit capstone semester and 6 credits of upper-level nanofabrication-related electives or internship.
+The capstone semester is spent at the nanofabrication facility located in the Research Park of Pennsylvania State University.

-Career opportunities in chemistry include positions such as analytical chemist, quality-control specialist, general laboratory technician, industrial management trainee, technical writer, chemical purchasing agent, and salesperson with the chemical industry.
+Career opportunities in chemistry include positions such as analytical chemist, quality-control specialist, general laboratory technician, industrial management trainee, technical writer, chemical purchasing agent and salesperson with the chemical industry.
 Career opportunities in physics include government, academic and industrial positions ranging from the space program to the electronics industry to materials science and engineering, in addition to university teaching and research.
-Some department graduates have chosen to continue their education or to pursue careers in medicine, dentistry, pharmacy, management, and college and university teaching and research.
+Some department graduates have chosen to continue their education or pursue careers in medicine, dentistry, pharmacy, management, and college and university teaching and research.